 Patients diagnosed with a traumatic brain injury may experience cognitive and behavior changes.
 Our board-certified neuropsychologists provide evaluations to understand how illness or injury to the brain may affect a patient’s behavior and mental process and thus recovery.

 Our neuropsychologists are part of the specialized Traumatic Brain Injury Clinic held weekly with Physical Medicine and Rehabilitation to follow patients early in their recovery from mild to moderate brain injury.
 Results of cognitive testing of memory, attention, and processing speed is used to make recommendations for treatment as well as to determine when it is appropriate to return to normal activities such as work and driving.

 Rehabilitation starts on the first day of admission and continues after discharge.
 The Brain Injury Rehabilitation Program at Froedtert Hospital is a unique program in Wisconsin that tailors rehabilitation to patients' individual needs.
 There, they work with rehabilitation staff to relearn daily activities such as walking and eating; to improve speech, memory and concentration; and to develop strategies for adapting to residual effects of brain injury.
 In 2018:

 - 118 patients with brain injuries were admitted to the rehabilitation program.

 - Upon release, 70 percent returned home, while the remaining patients transferred to subacute or skilled nursing facilities.

 - There were 1,721 outpatient appointments (304 new patients).

-- The average number of therapy sessions per patient was nine physical therapy, nine occupational therapy and 15 speech therapy sessions.
+- The average number of therapy sessions per patient was 6.7 physical therapy, 6.5 occupational therapy and 11.3 speech therapy sessions.